-Go to https://2btech.io/downloads/ and access the Software archive.
+Go to https://2btech.io/downloads/ and select the Software tab.
 Click the link for "2B Tech Display and Download Software."
 Follow the instructions, doing the two installations if needed and choosing to save the "setup.exe" file.
 Double-click the setup.exe download to launch the 2B Data Display application.